AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Ellipse.md

     selectStroke: "5 #FF0000"
 });

-// create the second ellipse annotation ellipse2 = controller.ellipse();
+// create the second Ellipse annotation ellipse2 = controller.ellipse();

 // set the position of the second annotation